nuveo/cv-test/README.md

 # Instructions

 Please, develop a script or computer program using the programming language of your choice to solve at least **two** of these tests, where the candidate is free to choose any of them.
-We are aware of the difficulty associated with each problem, but all the creativeness, reasoning strategy, details on code documentation and accuracy will be used to evaluate the candidate performance.
+We are aware of the difficulty associated with each problem, but all creativeness, reasoning strategy, details on code documentation, code structure and accuracy will be used to evaluate the candidate performance.
+So make sure the presented code reflects your knowledge as much as possible!

-We expect that a solution could be reasonably achieved within a reasonable time-period, considering a few days, so be free to use the time as best as possible.
+We expect that a solution could be achieved within a reasonable time-period, considering a few days, so be free to use the time as best as possible.
 We understand that you may have a tight schedule, therefore do not hesitate to contact us for any further request :+1:.

 ## Datasets